 Key Features

-Android Studio provides a comprehensive set of tools and features that fulfill the entire Android app development process.
+Android Studio provides a comprehensive set of tools and features that fulfill the entire Android app development ecosystem.

 The following are some well-known key features that Android Studio includes:

-- Code Editor: It supports code autocompletion, syntax highlighting, code dependencies, and advanced debugging features.
+- Code Editor: It supports code autocompletion, syntax highlighting, error highlighting, code dependencies, refactoring support, and more advanced debugging features.

 - Layout Editor: Allows you to create and design the user interface for an Android app visually.

-- Gradle Build System: Used to manage the project, build process, handle dependencies, and create build variants.
+- Gradle-based Build System: It uses the Gradle build system to manage the project, build process, manage dependencies, create build variants, and automate most tasks.

-- Android Emulator: This allows you to test your app on various virtual Android devices.
+- Android Emulator: This allows you to test your app on various virtual Android devices, such as a TV, phone, Wear OS, tablet, and Automative, with different configurations.

 - Debugging and Profiling Tools: Provide advanced debugging and profiling tools to let users easily identify and resolve issues in their apps.